Stop the stigma. Get the facts.

 How do you access PEP?

 Post-exposure prophylaxis (PEP) is available by prescription only.
-You need to see a healthcare provider right away.
-If you cannot get an appointment with your healthcare provider, then go to the emergency room.
-You will need to be tested for HIV to verify your status, as PEP is only recommended for individuals who are HIV negative.
+It is crucial that you seek medical attention right away.
+If you cannot secure an appointment with your healthcare provider, proceed to the emergency room.
+Alternatively, you can contact our office to schedule an appointment with our physician.
+You will need to be tested for HIV to verify your status, as PEP is only recommended for individuals who are HIV-negative.
 Your healthcare provider may also recommend tests for sexually transmitted infections (STI), hepatitis, and pregnancy.
 Other tests may be ordered based on your individual situation.
 If PEP is right for you, your healthcare provider will determine which PEP regimen is best for you.

 What should you expect if you take PEP?